abtzpro/abtzpro/README.md

 - 🌱 I’m currently learning **Kotlin**

-- 👯 I’m looking to collaborate on [SimpleSEIM](https://github.com/abtzpro/SimpleSEIM) an open source, simplistic yet modular, SEIM.
+- 👯 I’m looking to collaborate on [Alfred](https://github.com/abtzpro/Alfred) An Open Source Cybersecurity Oriented Quantum AI | QML | QNN.

 - 🤝 I’m looking for help with [Q-AID Qauntum AI](https://github.com/abtzpro/Q-AID) a hybrid quantum-classical machine learning model known as a Variational Quantum Classifier (VQC).It leverages the power of quantum computers to process and identify patterns in the dataset that may not be easily discernable with classical computing methods.